Zayuki/Fake-Review-Detection-in-E-commerce-Platform/README.md

 | fakeROBERTA (Salminen et al., 2022)| 125M       | 97       | 97        | 97     | 97       | 3069                      |
 | MiniLM                             | 118M       | 97       | 97        | 97     | 97       | 1054                      |

+## Conclusion
+In conclusion, fake reviews can mislead consumers which cause damage to both business and consumers.
+Apart from that, the advancement of LLM or AI models in recent years has contributed to the generation of fake reviews using these algorithms.
+Thus, the computer-generated fake reviews on e-commerce platforms presents a significant challenge, potentially misleading consumers and harming both businesses and consumers.
+This study has effectively addressed this challenge by investigating the capabilities of transformer-based models in detecting computer-generated fake reviews.
+Our research focused on models like ELECTRA and MiniLM, which have demonstrated their competitiveness and, in several aspects, matched or even surpassed the current state-of-the-art model, fakeRoBERTa.